oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

 An `<AttributeSelector>` element will be evaluated according to the following processing model.

-> NOTE: It is not necessary for an implementation to actually follow these steps.
+: Note: It is not necessary for an implementation to actually follow these steps.
 It is only necessary to produce results identical to those that would be produced by following these steps.

 1. If the **_attributes_** category given by the `Category` attribute is not found or does not have a `<Content>` child element, then the return value is either `Indeterminate` or an empty **_bag_** as determined by the `MustBePresent` attribute; otherwise, construct an XML data structure suitable for xpath processing from the `<Content>` element in the **_attributes_** category given by the Category attribute.
 The data structure shall be constructed so that the document node of this structure contains a single document element which corresponds to the single child element of the `<Content>` element.
 The constructed data structure shall be equivalent to one that would result from parsing a stand-alone XML document consisting of the contents of the `<Content>` element (including any comment and processing-instruction markup).
 Namespace declarations from the `<Content>` element and its ancestor elements for namespace prefixes that are "visibly utilized", as defined by [[exc-c14n](#exc-c14n)], within the contents MUST be present.
 Namespace declarations from the `<Content>` element or its ancestor elements for namespace prefixes that are not "visibly utilized" MAY be present.
 The data structure must meet the requirements of the applicable XPath version.